 The Ras superfamily of small GTP-binding proteins, which includes the Ras (see MIM 190020), Ral (see MIM 179550), Rho (see MIM 165390), Rap (see MIM 179520), and Rab (see MIM 179508) families, is involved in controlling a diverse set of essential cellular functions.
 The Rab family, including RAB11B, appears to play a critical role in regulating exocytotic and endocytotic pathways (summary by Zhu et al., 1994 [PubMed 7811277]).[supplied by OMIM, Nov 2010]

 GeneCards Summary for RAB11B Gene

 RAB11B (RAB11B, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB11B include rectum adenocarcinoma and large intestine cancer.
-Among its related pathways are Endocytosis and Cytoskeletal Signaling.
+Diseases associated with RAB11B include cystic fibrosis.
+Among its related pathways are AMPK signaling pathway and Endocytosis.
 GO annotations related to this gene include GTP binding and GDP binding.
-An important paralog of this gene is RAB42.
+An important paralog of this gene is RAB39A.

 UniProtKB/Swiss-Prot for RAB11B Gene